Juggernaut7/LoopFund/README.md

 </div>

-**Current Status**: LoopFund MVP is fully functional and deployed.
-We are actively collecting user feedback to refine features before the 2026 launch of AI financial coaching and Web3 integration.
+**Current Status (December 2025)**: LoopFund MVP is fully functional and deployed.
+We are actively collecting user feedback from testers to refine features.

+**2026 Roadmap**:
+- **Throughout 2026**: Launch AI Financial Coach and Wellness Assistant features
+- **End of 2026**: Implement Web3 integration (blockchain wallets, DeFi, smart contracts) and scale to higher levels

 ---